 Key Takeaways

-Where Trelegy Ellipta Fits in Lung Care
+Where This Triple-Therapy Inhaler Fits in Care

-Stage is not the whole decision
+Stage is only one part of the decision

-A COPD stage label is only one part of the decision.
-Clinicians may also consider flare-up history, hospital visits, oxygen needs, inhaler technique, blood eosinophils when relevant, and other conditions.
-A person with frequent exacerbations may need a different review than someone with a severe test result but stable day-to-day symptoms.
+A COPD stage label does not decide whether triple therapy is right by itself.
+Clinicians may also consider flare-up history, hospital visits, oxygen needs, blood eosinophils when relevant, inhaler technique, and other medical conditions.
+A person with frequent exacerbations may need a different review than someone with severe test results but stable daily symptoms.

 Is Trelegy Ellipta a Steroid Inhaler?